julien-duponchelle/docker-osx/README.md

         docker version

 This script acts as both an installer and as Virtual machine manager.
 On first run, it installs an OS X binary of the Docker client and starts a virtual machine with the Docker daemon running.
-It then setup the shell environment for docker in order to access to the virtual machine.
+It then sets up the shell environment so the Docker client knows to talk to the Docker daemon on the virtual machine.

 The virtual machine that Docker runs on is given the hostname `localdocker`.
 For example, if you run `docker run -p 8000:8000 ...`, then that will be available at `localdocker:8000` from OS X.